-Such a net can also be described as forming an attractor consisting of a two-dimensional subspace that is described by the plane $a_1 x_1 + a_2 x_2 + a_3 x_3 = 0$.
-This net is only neutrally stable, which means that if any weight is changed arbitrarily, the activations of the units increase infinitely or decrease to zero.
-Therefore, a learning mechanism is necessary to stabilize the weight against disturbances.
+Another task is that more that one vector, for example two vectors a, b, are learnt by the net.
+In this case the net can be described as forming an attractor consisting of a two-dimensional subspace that is described by the plane $B_1 x_1 + B_2 x_2 + B_3 x_3 = 0$, if a, b fulfill this so called basic equation.
+These nets are only neutrally stable, which means that if any weight is changed arbitrarily, the activations of the units increase infinitely or decrease to zero.
+Therefore, a learning mechanism is necessary to stabilize the weights against disturbances.